Friday PM Forecast: Various heat alerts this weekend; new system in the tropics

 The Tropics: Tropical Depression Two has formed in the tropical Atlantic and is moving rapidly to the west at 17 mph as of 4 p.m.
 Friday.
 While still a depression with peak winds at 35 mph, the storm is projected to become Tropical Storm Beryl on Saturday.
 A landfall as a Category 2 hurricane is possible in the Lesser Antilles early next week.
 This system will then push west into the Caribbean Sea.
 Uncertainty grows as to where the storm will go thereafter.
 At this stage, there is no reason for worry in the capital area as there's still lots of time to monitor the storm's progression.
 The Storm Station is keeping a close eye on the situation and will bring further updates as they come in.

 Another area of low pressure over the western Caribbean Sea continues to produce widespread storm activity.
 This disturbance will move over the Yucatan Peninsula and emerge over the Bay of Campeche this weekend.
-As of now, there is a low chance of this system becoming a tropical depression.
+As of now, there is a medium chance of this system becoming a tropical depression before moving inland into Mexico.
 Regardless, heavy rainfall is likely over portions of Central America and Mexico.

 Another tropical wave located several hundred miles southwest of the Cabo Verde Islands remains disorganized.
 Slow development of this system is possible as it moves westward across the tropical Atlantic in the footsteps of Tropical Depression Two.
+A tropical depression could form closer to the middle of next week.

 Get the latest 7-day forecast and real time weather updates HERE.